razevedo1994/Portfolio_Data_Science/EDA_stackoverflow_dev_research/README.md

 1. How other developers suggested breaking into the field (what education to pursue)?
 2. How is the level of satisfaction with the work?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.

 ## File Descriptions <a name="files"></a>